Skip to Content

 • Fallback — if no custom CA matches, APXY uses its default root CA

-Custom CAs persist across proxy restarts and are included when you export/import settings with apxy setup settings export and apxy setup settings import.
+Custom CAs persist across proxy restarts and are included when you export/import settings — see Settings Management.

 Proxy bypass